warwickofthegh/awesome-mtb-australia/readme.md

 ### Rims

-- Material: Commonly aluminium, Carbon at the top end
+- Material: Commonly alloy/alluminium or Carbon at the top end, carbon being lighter though more expensive
-- Width: 29mm to 35mm, wider not always better
+- Width: 29mm to 36mm, wider can be more stable though less nible, but no clearly better size
 - Size: 29" rolls great, 27.5" turns easy and lighter, mullet config is an option (f:29", r:27.5)
-- Tubeless: To run tubeless need a tyre bead seat
+- Tubeless: To run tubeless need a tyre bead seat in the rim, rim needs to state tubeless ready

 ### Hubs

+- Rear:
+- Points of Engagement in Rear: is when peadle engages hub to drive wheel, varies from 30-50+, more is better 50+ is ideal
+- Front:

 ### Tubeless Setup